-Prof Margaret Frame (OBE) is a Professor of Cancer Research at the University of Edinburgh, the Director of the MRC Institute of Genetics and Molecular Medicine, and the Science Director of the Edinburgh Cancer Research Centre (including CRUK Edinburgh Centre).
+Prof Margaret Frame (OBE) is a Professor of Cancer Research at the University of Edinburgh and the Director of the Institute of Genetics and Cancer.

 Prof Frame has a background in biochemistry and molecular pathology.
 Her research focuses on protein networks biology and functions of cell-adhesion proteins in the context of cancer.
 A key feature of her lab’s work during the recent past has been to embrace inter-disciplinary team science that brings new innovative approaches to cancer biology questions.
 The overarching aims of her research are: (i) mapping cancer phenotypes on to cancer pathways, using mouse- and human patient-derived material as biological source; and (ii) to improve the predictivity of pre-clinical therapeutic testing.
 She has a special interest in inter-disciplinary doctoral and post-doctoral training, and the support and mentoring of all early- and mid-career researchers.